-Further down the page you will also find details of evidence-related training courses provided by different institutions in the West of England region.
+On the right hand side bar you will also find details of evidence-related training courses provided by different institutions in the West of England region.
 Some of these are free of charge, and some come with a course fee.

 Online resources for finding and using Evidence

 These online resources have been designed to teach or refresh you skills in finding and using evidence.

 They are freely available nationally to increase capacity and capability in designing evidence-based care.
 They are particularly aimed at staff in the health and social care sectors, and can be used as adhoc leaning resources or incorporated into local training.

 The resources were created by staff from CLAHRC West and the West of England Academic Health Science Network (AHSN) with technical support from the University of the West of England (UWE Bristol).
 Please acknowledge these organisations when you share them.

 You can view the videos in any order, but when run sequentially (totalling 20 minutes), they make up key components of the successful classroom-based workshop run across the West of England, ‘Finding the Evidence’.
 The slide deck used for this workshop is also freely available and can be found below the video links.
 For more information contact Jo Bangoura.

 This short video gives you real-world insight into evidence-informed commissioning, as told by commissioners, GPs and other staff working in the West of England.
 It explains why it is so important in our current climate and is succinctly sets the scene and context.
 You may want to share it in a meeting or show it at the beginning of a teaching session.
 (Duration: 3:20)

 Q: What is the Evidence Works toolkit?